 Most children show meaningful improvement within 2–4 weeks, with full settling by 6–8 weeks.
 Drop-off tears can persist for the full first month and still indicate normal adjustment IF pickup mood and evening behavior are improving.
 The pickup signal is the truer one.

-My child seemed fine the first week and now is crying — what happened?
+My child seemed fine the first week and now is crying.
+What happened?

 The "honeymoon phase" is real.
 Some kids ride novelty for 3–7 days before the body registers that this is the new permanent reality and the separation reaction shows up.
-This is normal and doesn't reset the adjustment clock — week 2 starts now, not at zero.
+This is normal and doesn't reset the adjustment clock.
+Week 2 starts now, not at zero.

 Is it bad if my child cries at PICKUP too?

-No — usually the opposite.
+Usually it's the opposite.
 Crying at pickup typically means they held it together all day and are releasing the pent-up dysregulation in the safe space, which is you.
 Plan for a 10–15 minute decompression window before any demands (no questions, no transitions, just presence).

 Should I keep my child home if they're really struggling?